dr-yst/org-x/dev-docs/systemPatterns.md

 - This enables easy access to document-level properties and settings
 - Inheritance of properties (like category) from parent document when not specified at headline level

+### View-Tab Pattern
+- Top-level tabs for different saved views
+- Second-level tabs for display modes within a view
+- Each view maintains its own filter, sort, and group configuration
+- Views are persisted in user settings

+### Filter-Sort-Group Pattern
+- Composable filter conditions that can be combined with AND/OR operators
+- Multi-criteria sorting with precedence
+- Flexible grouping with support for nested groups
+- Filter, sort, and group configurations are saved with views

 ## Critical Path

 1. Parsing org-mode files (Rust)